-- (a) Site Suitability.
+- (a) Determining Lot Area.
+For the purpose of this Chapter, the lot area shall be measured from the base setback line (i.e. front property line) and shall be exclusive of the area to be included in the ultimate street right-of-way between the base setback line and the existing property line. - (b) Determining Minimum Lot Width.
+The width of a parcel measured at the setback line. - (c) No Reduction Less Than Required.
+No lot area shall be reduced by any means so as to create a lot of less than the required size or where the offsets, setbacks, open space or lot area would be reduced below that required by the regulations for the district in which such lot is located. - (d) Existing Substandard Lots.
+(See Section 13-1-107.) - (e) Site Suitability.
 No land shall be used or structure erected where the land is unsuitable for such use or structure by reason of flooding, concentrated runoff, inadequate drainage, adverse soil or rock formation, unfavorable topography or low bearing strength, erosion susceptibility or any other feature likely to be harmful to the health, safety, prosperity, aesthetics, and general welfare of this community.
 The City Plan Commission, in applying the provisions of this Section, shall, in writing, recite the particular facts upon which it bases its conclusion that the land is not suitable for certain uses.
 The applicant shall have an opportunity to present evidence contesting such unsuitability if he so desires.
-Thereafter, the City Plan Commission may affirm, modify, or withdraw its determination of unsuitability. - (b) Public Street Frontage.
+Thereafter, the City Plan Commission may affirm, modify, or withdraw its determination of unsuitability. - (f) Public Street Frontage.
 All lots shall abut upon a public street, and each lot shall have a minimum frontage of thirty (30) feet.
 This requirement does not apply to City of Cedarburg public utilities.
 (Ord.
-2004-20) - (c) One (1) Principal Structure Per Lot.
+2004-20) - One (1) Principal Structure Per Lot.
 All principal structures shall be located on a lot; and only one (1) principal structure shall be located, erected, or moved onto a lot in single-family residence districts.
-The City Plan Commission may permit more than one (1) principal structure per lot in other districts where more than one (1) principal structure is needed for the orderly development of the parcel.
+The City Plan Commission may permit more than one (1) principal structure per lot in other districts where more than one (1) principal structure is needed for the orderly development of the parcel or where Plan Commission and Common Council approval is granted through the use of PUD zoning.
 When additional structures are permitted, the City Plan Commission may impose additional site requirements, including, but not limited to, yard requirements, landscaping requirements, open space, or parking requirements, and may require minimum separation distance between structures, or setback requirements.
-All principal structures shall be provided with access driveways per Section 13-1-84 of the Cedarburg Zoning Code requirements for driveways.

-- (d) Full Street Width Dedication.
-No zoning permit shall be issued for a lot which abuts a public street dedicated to only a portion of its proposed width and located on that side thereof from which the required dedication has not been secured. - (e) Nonresidential Lots Abutting More Restrictive District.
+All principal structures shall be provided with access driveways per Section 13-1-84 of the Cedarburg Zoning Code requirements for driveways. requirements. - (h) Full Street Width Dedication.
+No zoning permit shall be issued for a lot which abuts a public street dedicated to only a portion of its proposed width and located on that side thereof from which the required dedication has not been secured. - Nonresidential Lots Abutting More Restrictive District.
 Nonresidential lots abutting more restrictive boundaries shall provide side and rear yards not less than those required in the more restrictive abutting district.
 The setbacks on the less restrictive district shall be modified for a distance of not more than sixty (60) feet from the district boundary line so as to equal the average of the street yards required in both districts.